The8BitEnthusiast/microcontroller-display/README.md

 ## Standalone Deployment of the Microcontroller

 This project can be implemented with an Arduino.
 However, I wanted to test out the technique to program a standalone microcontroller chip and by doing that, preserve the "TTL Look and Feel" character of the 8 bit CPU.
-The procedure to so is described in this [article](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP), which also contains great information on bootloaders and the role they play.
+The procedure to do so is described in this [article](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP), which also contains great information on bootloaders and the role they play.

 ## Performance Observations